lizardtailgoescrazy/duckAlerts/README.md

 raiseDuckDialog - raises a dialog box, with some text and a "Yes" and "No" button.
 A callback can be attached to either button

+All thats needed to do include the file in the assets folder within your web app.
+If you folder structure is different from the one provided, you need to change the variable "imgLocation" in file "assets/js/duck.js"

+See index.html for example usage.

 Syntax
 ===